 AI review happens in seconds, while you're still in flow state.
 Human review takes hours or days.
 That timing difference alone changes how developers write code -- you start thinking about performance and security during implementation, not after.

-But AI reviewers have a hard ceiling: they can spot a potential race condition, but they can't tell you whether it matters for your specific business case.
+But AI reviewers have a hard ceiling: they can spot a potential race condition, but they can't tell you whether it matters for your specific business case unless the product context is in the system.
 They see the code.
-They don't see the product.
+They need the operating model around it.

 The effective split: AI handles mechanical review -- performance hotspots, security vulnerabilities, maintainability regressions.
 Humans focus on design decisions, architectural coherence, and business logic validation.
 The teams getting the most value run both in parallel, not as replacements for each other.